figurenz/microsite-maori/about.md

 isHome: false
 ---

-# About TBC Maori data page name
+# About Pataka Rauranga

-Learn with Figure.NZ is a free tool to help Māori access data and develop data skills to support their mahi.
+Pataka Rauranga is a free tool to help Māori access data and develop data skills to support their mahi.

 You'll find a range of data about Māori and Māori issues, and resources to help you understand and use the data.